galaxydancer203/quiz-4-7-corrections/README.md

 # Quiz 4

-[]: # (I really didn't know what to do on the partial credit questions, so I decided to do them.)

 01. Question 6 Explanation: The correct answer for question 6 is function sayHi() {
     document.getElementById("my-paragraph").innerHTML = "Hi, there!";